 Content

-This unit introduces students to the study of biblical Greek.
-It includes a brief history of the language, a detailed study of the morphology and syntax of selected New Testament passages, and an introduction to textual criticism.
+This unit introduces students to the basic morphology, syntax and vocabulary of New Testament (Koine) Greek.
+Throughout the Semester selected NT texts are used to integrate and consolidate the grammar learnt.
+It includes a brief history of the language and an introduction to textual criticism.

 Unit code: AL1011Y